 Under the present assignment, The Ministry of Environment, Waters and Forests (MEWF) (the Client), through the Project Management Unit (PMU) responsible for the implementation of Integrated Nutrient Pollution Control Project seeks contracting specialized consultancy services of an Individual Consultant- Project Assessment Expert - consultancy for the preparation of the borrower`s implementation completion and result report of the Integrated Nutrient Pollution Control Project.

-The total days input of the Consultant is estimated at 50 working-days to be performed within a period of engagement of about 5 (five) months, with deliverables planned to be submitted until November 30th, 2023 and with a duration of the contract which cannot go beyond 31st December 2023 (the closing date of the INPCP-AF Project, wherefrom the contract will be financed).
+The total days input of the Consultant is estimated at 50 working-days to be performed within a period of engagement of about 5 (five) months, with deliverables planned to be submitted until November 30th, 2023 and with a duration of the contract which cannot go beyond 31st December 2023 (the closing date of the INPCP-AF Project - wherefrom the contract will be financed).
 The consultant is expected to start performance of the services immediately after contract signing.

-The Terms of Reference for the Individual Consultant- Project Management Expert and the Project Operational Manual for INPCP-AF project are annexed to this Request for Expressions of Interest.

 The Ministry of Environment Waters and Forests - Integrated Nutrient Pollution Control Project Management Unit now invites eligible individual consultants (“Consultants”) to indicate their interest in providing the Services.
 Interested Consultants should provide information demonstrating that they have the required qualifications and relevant experience to perform the Services.
 The Individual consultant- Project Assessment Expert will be selected on the basis of her/his relevant experience, qualifications, and capability to carry out the assignment.